INTERESTED IN CONTRIBUTING ARTICLES TO NATIONAL DEFENSE?

 • Authors are responsible for accuracy of all material reported.

-• National Defense follows the Associated Press Stylebook.
+• National Defense generally follows the Associated Press Stylebook.

 • Artwork and other illustrative materials can be submitted in standard electronic formats.